Florida Department of Health

 A focus of the Flex Program this year is encouraging CAHs to conduct a community health needs assessment (CHNA) with community health partners, including those partners who can help address social determinants of health of their residents.
-For example, The Office is working with the Bureau of Chronic Disease to leverage their Centers for Disease Control (CDC) Heart Healthy Plus grant.
+The Flex Program is also focused on providing more one-on-one direct technical assistance to CAHs based on annual site visits and assessments.
+Florida recently received approval to hire additional Flex staff for this need.
+For example, they are working with the Bureau of Chronic Disease to leverage their Centers for Disease Control (CDC) Heart Healthy Plus grant.
 The CDC program is funding positions at seven rural county health departments (CHDs) to implement community health education programs to reduce hypertension, diabetes, and heart disease in their communities.
-The Office is working with program staff to ensure CAHs and RHCs are participating in these efforts with CHDs and receiving referrals from the education initiative.
+They are working with program staff to ensure CAHs and RHCs are participating in these efforts with CHDs and receiving referrals from the education initiative.

 |Type of Organization||State Government|